 All kids are bottle raised.
 Doelings and bucklings may travel from 4-6 weeks of age.

 We no longer routinely ship animals by air, and prefer farm-pickup, or ground transportation, especially during the heat of summer.
-However, for pre-approved buyers that need to air ship, we can potentially ship animals by air from Norman Y. Mineta San Jose International Airport (SJC), or San Francisco (SFO).
-NOTE, however, that ALL transportation arrangements are the responsibility of the buyer.
+However, for pre-approved buyers that need to air ship, we can potentially ship animals by air from Washington Dulles International Airport (IAD), or Regan National, Washington, DC (DCA).
+We recommend that buyers contact the airlines directly for quotes to determine pricing, and flight feasibility, from Dulles before deciding on air transportation.
+Please check with us BEFORE finalizing any travel arrangements to ensure we can get your kid to the airport for your chosen flight!

 Note that due to our location, and primary kidding season schedule (March-May), that temperatures are, more often than not, too warm to ship kids by air.
 No leg of the trip may have ambient air temperatures above 85 degrees.
 Consider the restrictions on air travel before placing a reservation.
-During warmer months, ground transportation may be your best option.
+During warmer months, ground transportation via a livestock transporter (we highly recommend Dave Thomas with Nigerian Dwarf Express Transportation), may be your best option if you cannot pick up your animal yourself.

 This is a full-time working farm, and we simply do not have time to make travel arrangements on your behalf.
-If you want your kid(s) transported, YOU are responsible for arranging their travel before the kids are 10 weeks of age!
+If you want your kid(s) transported, YOU are responsible for arranging their travel before the kids are 10 weeks of age, but we are happy to help you, and make recommendations for transporters we trust!
+Choose your transporters wisely.
+If we know they are scammers, or have a reputation for poor service, we will not allow our animals to travel with them.

 We recommend contacting us first if you are interested in flying kids, and then contacting American Airlines Cargo, or Delta Cargo, for shipping quotes, and weight/age/crate size restrictions PRIOR TO PLACING A RESERVATION!
 To minimize travel stress, we recommend scheduling direct flights to the nearest major airport whenever possible.